chaosape/chaosape.github.com/_posts/2017-05-29-This-Boy's-Life.md

 feelings of unworthiness prevent this yearning from being anything but.
 His mother is the constant in his life yet she moves the two around the United States both to reinvent herself and to escape destructive relationships.
-She evetually remarries a man whom regularly engages in the emotional abuse of Tobias.
+She eventually remarries a man whom regularly engages in the emotional abuse of Tobias.
 That all said, we never truly feel sorry for Tobias.
 His persistent arrogance and criminal ingenuity often allows him to overcome the adversity of his